 Helping to make it a full-blown show, John Wojtowicz eagerly jumped into his role as ringleader.
 He had pizza ordered for his hostages, then paid the delivery guy with wads of cash taken from the bank, and then tossed more stolen money into the cheering crowd.

-But the tense standoff finally ended when the FBI agreed to drive Wojtowicz and Naturale (Westenberg had long since fled the scene before the cops even arrived) to Kennedy International Airport and put them on an international flight.
+The tense standoff finally ended when the FBI agreed to drive Wojtowicz and Naturile (Westenberg had long since fled the scene before the cops even arrived) to Kennedy International Airport and put them on an international flight.

 Of course, this was a ruse.
-Agents were waiting for them at the airport and as soon as the pair arrived, Naturale was shot dead (the day’s only casualty) and John Wojtowicz was arrested.
+Agents were waiting for them at the airport, and as soon as the pair arrived, Naturile was shot dead (the day’s only casualty) and John Wojtowicz was arrested.

 Although he described it as a “very moving experience,” he actually sent a letter to the culture editor of The New York Times protesting that the film “did not show the whole truth, and the little it did show was constantly twisted and distorted.”